Jeregonzalez00/LearningVSC/README.md

 - 📌 Cloning and pushing repositories
 - 💬 Writing clear commit messages
 - 🪄 Syncing changes directly from VS Code
-- 🤝 Using branches and pull requests (coming soon)
+- 🤝 Using branches and pull requests

 ---